jakobhviid/k8s-examples/README.md

 ## Services

-- Commands
-- K expose - a consistent endpoint so something else can change behind.
+Services always exist in the context of a deployment/pod.
+Therefore `k expose` is used in the context of a service to create a consistent endpoint for it.

 ### Types of Services (networking)

 - ClusterIP (default)
   - only available in cluster.
 (Nodes and pods)
   - Gets its own DNS address.
   - Single virtual ip allocated
   - Pods can reach service on apps port number
 - NodePort